-Paper Consumption daily basis, the paper that can be recycled is sorted in designated In 2019 the Bank consumed 273 containers by each branch/ tonnes of paper, while in 2020, it consumed 242 tonnes. unit/department and is sent to Customer Correspondence via In 2020 outsourcing for recycling restatement of 2019 information
+In 2020 outsourcing for recycling services was terminated and the whole recycling operation was undertaken internally.
+On a daily basis, the paper that can be recycled is sorted in designated containers by each branch/ unit/department and is sent to Customer Correspondence via internal mail.
+The material is then kept in a dedicated safe location within the Bank's premises and is sent for bulk recycling.
 In 2020 the total amount of recycled paper was 2,020,000 Kg and included 20,000 Kg from internal recycling across Cyprus operations and 2,000,000 Kg from documents' destruction process.